 Your vehicle's radiator is part of your car's cooling system.
-Hot coolant, or antifreeze, flows into the usually aluminum radiator and the radiator cools the liquid down.
-The vehicle's fan also assists in cooling the hot coolant down, and the liquid flows back to the engine.
+Hot coolant, or antifreeze, flows into the usually aluminum radiator, and the radiator cools the liquid down.
+The vehicle's fan also assists with cooling the hot coolant down, and the liquid flows back to the engine.
 This cycle repeats as you drive to keep your engine from overheating.
-Radiators also sometimes include a turbulator, or a fin that increases the turbulence of the coolant running through the radiator.
+Radiators also sometimes include a turbulator, or a fin, that increases the turbulence of the coolant running through the radiator.
 Creating turbulence means that more of the coolant liquid will be exposed to the tube, thereby extracting more heat and cooling the liquid down faster.

-Your vehicle's radiator hose manages the flow of coolant from the pump of the engine to the heater.
+Your vehicle's radiator hoses connect the engine to the radiator and the radiator to the water pump.
 There are two types of radiator hoses: the upper radiator hose and the lower radiator hose.
 These hoses connect to different parts of your vehicle.
-The upper radiator hose is connected to the top of the vehicle's engine, and the lower radiator hose is connected to the bottom of the radiator and the engine pump.
-The hoses are made of synthetic rubber to resist heat, vibrations and pressure from the cooling system.
+The upper radiator hose is connected to the top of the vehicle's engine, and the lower radiator hose is connected to the bottom of the radiator and the water pump.
+The hoses are made of synthetic rubber to resist heat, vibrations, and pressure from the cooling system.

 Here are some signs that your vehicle needs a radiator hose replacement:

-Franklin's top source for automotive repair - Your Expert Shop for Radiator Hose Replacement in Franklin, TN, 37069
+Franklin's top source for automotive repair - Your Expert Shop for Radiator Hose Replacement in Franklin, TN 37069

-We at Grassland Car Care Center in Franklin have a team of technicians who are ASE Certified, and are capable of repairing or replacing the radiator in your vehicle.
-Since 2000, our owner Jeff George and their team have been working to prioritize top-quality customer service to residents in US and in the surrounding area.
-We can work on your Acura, Audi, BMW, Buick, or any other make or model you may have.
+We at Grassland Car Care Center in Franklin have a team of technicians who can expertly repair or replace the radiator in your vehicle.
+Since 2000, our owner Jeff George and their team have been working hard to prioritize top-quality customer service to residents of US and the surrounding area.
+We can work on your Toyota, Ford, BMW, Buick, or any other make or model you may have.
 Our mission is to exceed your expectations by earning your trust and providing the most reliable, honest, and courteous service available in the market today.
-Whether you are looking for a cooling system service such as water pumps or radiators, or just a simple coolant exchange service, our technicians can easily handle it.
-Reasons You Should Do Business With Us:
+Whether you are looking for a cooling system service, such as for the water pumps or radiators, or just a simple coolant exchange service, our technicians can easily handle it.
+We have a review score of 100 based on reviews from 701 satisfied customers, and our services come with a 24,000/[warranty number] warranty.
+In addition, our technicians are ASE Certified.

-We have a review score of 100 based on reviews from 684 satisfied customers and our services come with a 24,000/[warranty number] warranty.
-If you are in Franklin or surrounding areas, feel free to call us at 615-790-3600 or go to our website to schedule an appointment!
+If you are in Franklin or the surrounding areas, feel free to call us at 615-790-3600 or go to our website to schedule an appointment!
 Grassland Car Care Center - Quality you Can Trust, at a Fair Price!.